-The RDA Wide Bay Burnett Region local resident workers have a lower proportion of people with high incomes ($1500 or more per week) than Queensland.
+The RDA Wide Bay Burnett Region labour force have a similar proportion of persons with high incomes ($1,750 or more per week) than Queensland.

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.

 Income statistics the RDA Wide Bay Burnett Region, when analysed with other data sources, such as Age structure, Qualification , Hours worked and Occupations , help to evaluate the economic opportunities and socio-economic status of the RDA Wide Bay Burnett Region.
 This also indicates what knowledge and skill levels industry can draw upon locally.

 Australian Bureau of Statistics (ABS) – Census 2016 – by usual residence